PatrikH0lop/kaitai-ssh/README.md

 ##### Versions

-This project is able to parse protocol messages for SSHv2.<br>
+This parser (`parser.ksy`) is able to parse protocol messages for SSHv2.<br>
 *Based on RFC: "Earlier versions of this protocol have not been formally documented."* This means that we would be unable to create a formal parser for previous versions.

 #### Parser

-*Disclaimer: Examples provided by official pages of Kaitai Struct do not contain direct examples of SSH protocol except parsing of [SSH public keys](https://formats.kaitai.io/ssh_public_key/index.html), which was not goal of this project and the parser was inspired by an existing project.*
+*Disclaimer: Examples provided by official pages of Kaitai Struct do not contain direct examples of SSH protocol except parsing of [SSH public keys](https://formats.kaitai.io/ssh_public_key/index.html), which was not goal of this project and the parser was NOT inspired by an existing project.*

 ##### Metadata information
 Section `meta` contains basic data about the parser, reference to documentation (`xref`), specification of supported file extension  `bin`, encoding, etc.